notkarenyi/chinese-practice/README.md

 ## Specs

+*wishlist

+### Medium

-React app (RShiny?)
+* React app?

-*Wishlist

-* button class for all these buttons

-* Login (user input) to store user-specific information in separate .csvs*

-* Welcome screen with 2 options
+* RShiny?

-  * Sentence practice
+### Sentence practice (Duolingo style)
-  * Flashcard sorting

-* Sentence practice (Duolingo style) **2/2023: All of these capabilities are much better accomplished using ChatGPT lol.
+**2/2023: All of these capabilities are much better accomplished using ChatGPT lol.
 Pausing development**

 * How to query my own .csv files?
 SQL?

 * English sentence prompt

   * What kind of sentence templates to use?

     * write my own English templates?

     * get someone else's list of sentences to practice in other languages? where to find this?

     * draw verbatim from a children's book?

   * How to populate the template?

     * randomly mad-lib from the English column of my Chinese vocab list?
       * involves labeling my own list for parts of speech either by hand or using ML*
     * get someone else's list of common words and parts of speech?
     * try lemmatization and look at others' generators

 * User input answer box and submit button

 * Some kind of reaction, then next button

   * What kind of grading to implement?
     * no grading, just vibes
     * grading based on .csv lookup
     * grading based on Google translate* (would need API or something)
     * grading based on ML*

-* Flashcard sorting
+### Flashcard sorting

+* Login (user input) to store user-specific information in separate .csvs*
 * read in csv (using what package?)
 * maybe highlight common root words and connect them automatically*

   * tokenize (split on character), then count and sort by frequency
   * select characters above a percentage or absolute threshold of frequency (or both/either) - variable common is TRUE
   * (in this vein, could implement pre-sorting before manual organization allowed)
   * when click preview, you can show/hide connections between root words - should we label the meaning?
     * connection is curved line drawn automatically between positions associated with the cards where common is TRUE (what is the math behind this)
     * color/connections grouped by root word (separate column after identifying common roots)
 * card class (could maybe bootstrap this)

   * properties: rectangle, word (front), pinyin + definition (back), x, y, boolean selected, tag list (or single value), sub-tag, boolean flipped, boolean common, root word list (or single value)
   * when click, deselect others and select this one
   * when touching selection rectangle, boolean selected is TRUE
   * when click and drag, move
   * auto-sort button to arrange by tag (including untagged)
     * need to figure out the math behind this - something like number of cells in the matrix determined by the number of tags total, the x and y position determined by number of cells and a counter in a loop

   * study mode
     * when click, flip
     * when ctrl + click, hide (?)
   * organize mode
     * when selected is TRUE and add tag button clicked or shift + T, add tag in tag column of data frame (user input box)
 * save option to save data frame to csv (with username*)